IBM/netezza-utils/bnr-utils/nz_s3Connector/README.txt

          -streams STREAMS

-            Number of blocks to upload/download in parallel default 16 (default 16)
+            Number of blocks to upload/download in parallel (default 16)

          -blocksize BLOCK_SIZE